All Jobs

 Job Summary and Representative Duties

-The Recruiter is responsible for identifying, sourcing, attracting, and hiring top talent to meet the needs of the University; partners with hiring managers to efficiently fill roles with high quality candidates; provides consultation on recruitment processes, including candidate sourcing (active and passive), screening, and selection; proactively and effectively engages with the candidate community; ensures a seamless and positive experience for both candidates and hiring managers.
+The Recruiter is responsible for identifying, sourcing, attracting, and hiring top talent to meet the needs of the University; partners closely with hiring managers to efficiently fill roles with high quality candidates; provides consultation on end-to-end recruitment strategies, including active and passive sourcing, candidate evaluation, and selection; proactively and effectively engages with the candidate community; ensures a seamless and positive experience for both candidates and hiring managers throughout the recruitment lifecycle.

-• Serve as a business partner to assigned units; conduct recruitment strategy meetings to develop an understanding of the needs of the hiring unit and position requirements; determine recruiting process timelines to achieve the manager’s hiring expectations
+- Conduct in-depth recruitment strategy meetings to understand the needs of the hiring unit and position requirements; establish recruiting timelines aligned with organizational priorities and hiring manager expectations

-• Provide recommendations and assistance to hiring managers in developing accurate and compelling job posting descriptions to attract a diverse pool of candidates with the required skills, experience, and qualifications
+- Advise and support hiring managers in developing accurate, compelling, and compliant job descriptions that attract a diverse pool of candidates with the required skills, experience, and qualifications

 Level Matrix